looninho/CUDAEBL/README.md

 - Some suggestions to overcome large data size when implement dose distribution into hardware
 - FFT on very large data (no limit)
 - Using aws with preinstalled AMI

+# Contributing

+If you want to get involved, you are welcome!